Here you will find a few images of boats built with R & R products.

 Ron Perrott's own HMS Resolution...this boat has been a test bed for a lot of R & R's products.

 An original R & R Aquabat, designed and manufactured by them many years ago.
-This one still performs faultlessly every time it goes out!
-Available NOW see Aquabat page for more details
+This one still performs faultlessly every time it goes out! .
+They are NOW available again see Aquabat page for more details

 A selection of R & R modules, designed and built to fit into various boats.